Xenia80/rsschool-cv/cv.md

 ## Examples of my code:
-This function copy function from library C and it byte-byte compares two memory arrays until n-elements are checked or until different characters are encountered
+This function copy function from library C and it byte-byte compares two memory arrays until n-elements are checked or until different characters are encountered.

 ```